Safecast/Solarcast/README.md

  5. Gateway module

 In an optimal design all modules have their own BLE processor and can be directly combined between each other, initial design is however only partially modular.

+# Design parameters
+The PCBs have to be designed in KiCad package.